GerbilSoft/rom-properties/README.md

 ### Linux

 Install the relevant .deb package, depending on what desktop environment you are using and what your CPU is.
-Note that you may want to install the KDE4 package even if using KDE5, since many KDE programs still use the 4.x libraries.

 After installing, the plugin needs to be enabled in the Dolphin file browser:
 * Close all instances of Dolphin.